Please Note- this website is best viewed on a desktop/laptop as it is not mobile-friendly. Web-page in development.

 You can just see the obelisk, minaret and mosque (Abu Haggag Mosque) and the end of the row of columns.
 The sand/ground level was a much higher level then than it is now.
 This is well-documented, also mounds of sand can be seen in the painting.
 This explains why only a small part of the top of the mosque roof is visible in the photos - Benwell would have had a higher viewpoint in the 1860s.
 Also, the 'capitals' of the columns have been eroded.
 I am standing in the approximate spot he made his drawings for the first four paintings from (looking from other direction in the last photo, below).

 It has been fascinating following in Benwell's footsteps 160 years after he travelled in the region in the 1860s.
+And also those of his brother-in-law James Judd, who travelled to Egypt in 1886/87, also following in Benwell’s footsteps.

 (more to follow).